Skip to main content

 Compatibility with OAuth2/SAML/LDAP/Crowd

-Among the provided OAuth2 authentication providers, the simplicite provider acts like the traditional database realm authentication mechanism.
-You can thus have a custom authentication co-existing with the usual password-based authentication.
+The simplicite OAuth2 authentication provider functions as the traditional database realm authentication mechanism.
+This allows custom authentication to coexist with standard password-based authentication.